 Screen resolution does not match my display.
 How can I fix it?

 If your display cannot handle FullHD resolution (1920x1080) you need to either connect via web browser and set Local in sliding menu Settings / Scaling OR you need to change the system resolution by running raspi-config in terminal or Raspberry Pi Configuration from Prefferences menu.

 What is the source of location data in GPS Panel and Astro Panel?

 The panels use GPS readings for your location.
 If you don't have GPS the panel uses virtualgps provided with Astroberry Server.
 You can set your static location by editing /etc/location.conf file or using Preferences/Geographic Location menu.
 After the change reboot or restart virtual GPS by running: sudo systemctl restart virtualgps.service

 How can I login to default pi user account?

-Pi user account is disabled for security reasons.
-You can reenable it anytime by running: sudo passwd -u pi
+Pi user account is disabled for in versions below 2.0.3.
+If you want to enable it run: sudo passwd -u pi

 Help and Support

 Astroberry Server is free and open-source software.
 It does not come with commercial support.
 Lots of information on how to manage it can be found in this documentation and INDI Forum.
 Also make sure to review open issues at GitHub